-Horizontal alignment works best on a clean, rough surface (greater than 10 microinches) with a dominant roughness direction, for example a ground surface.
-With alignment aid Measure/Align, set the horizontal alignment as close to optimal as possible.
+With an alignment aid, Measure/Headtest or Measure/Align; set the horizontal alignment as close to optimal as possible.
 This is done by maximizing the value of SUM displayed on Measure/Headtest software or by maximizing the horizontal alignment percent within Measure/Align.